Pr0xximity999/Quartz/content/index.md

 ## Tags
 I give every file some tags that resemble the content, things like:
 #lectoraat / #informative / #school
-But also what language the page is in:
+But also what language the page is in:<br>
 #language/dutch / #language/english / #taal/engels / #taal/nederlands

 ## Folder system
 There's a system to the folders, you'll figure it out probably.